DiamondLightSource/cothread/docs/cothread.rst

     is designed to be used to communicate between a Python thread outside of the cothread library and a cothread.
 Communication can occur in either
     direction: an outside thread can call :meth:`Signal` on a threaded event queue while a cothread calls :meth:`Wait`, or vice versa.
+Note however that for communicating from Python threads to cothread it is more efficient to use :func:`Callback`.

     If a thread calls :meth:`Wait` it will block until a cothread (or another thread) calls :meth:`Signal`.
 If this is undesirable then the field